danieldimitriou/VacationRequestPortal/README.md

 This is a simple vacation request portal written in plain PHP.
 The application allows employees to submit vacation requests, which are then sent to their supervisors for approval using a mail server.

+# Project Deliverables
+Please find the project deliverables in the folder called "project_deliverables".
+It contains the ERD and the database dump.
 ## Prerequisites

 Before running the application, make sure you have the following dependencies installed: